-Biosimilar and interchangeable biologics The PHS Act, as amended by the BPCIA, provides for an abbreviated pathway for the 'licensure of biological products as biosimilar or interchangeable'.45 An application for a biologic product submitted under Section 351(k) must include information to demonstrate that: - a the biologic is highly similar to the reference product; - b the biologic and the reference product utilise the same mechanism of action for the conditions of use prescribed, recommended or suggested in the proposed labelling to the extent that the mechanism is known for the reference product; - c the conditions of use prescribed, recommended or suggested in the labelling for the biologic have been previously approved for the reference product; - d the route of administration, dosage form and strength of the biologic are the same as the reference product; and - e the 'facility in which the biological product is manufactured, processed, packed, or held meets standards designed to assure that the biological product continues to be safe, pure, and potent'.46 A biosimilar licensed under Section 351(k) must be 'highly similar to the reference product notwithstanding minor differences in clinically inactive components' and have 'no clinically meaningful differences' from the reference product in terms of safety, purity and potency.47 The FDA reviews the totality of the evidence in making a licensure determination for these products.
+Biosimilar and interchangeable biologics The PHS Act, as amended by the BPCIA, provides for an abbreviated pathway for the 'licensure of biological products as biosimilar or interchangeable'.
+An application for a biologic product submitted under Section 351(k) must include information to demonstrate that: - a the biologic is highly similar to the reference product; - the biologic and the reference product utilise the same mechanism of action for the conditions of use prescribed, recommended or suggested in the proposed labelling to the extent that the mechanism is known for the reference product; - c the conditions of use prescribed, recommended or suggested in the labelling for the biologic have been previously approved for the reference product; - d the route of administration, dosage form and strength of the biologic are the same as the reference product; and - e the 'facility in which the biological product is manufactured, processed, packed, or held meets standards designed to assure that the biological product continues to be safe, pure, and potent'.
+46 A biosimilar licensed under Section 351(k) must be 'highly similar to the reference product notwithstanding minor differences in clinically inactive components' and have 'no clinically meaningful differences' from the reference product in terms of safety, purity and potency.47 The FDA reviews the totality of the evidence in making a licensure determination for these products.
 Biosimilar and interchangeable biologic product applicants must also pay a user fee to the FDA in connection with submitting a licence application.48 A product deemed by the FDA to be an interchangeable biologic - which to date has not occurred - would need to meet additional statutory criteria for product evaluation and testing so that it can be, subject to state law, substituted for the reference product at the pharmacy level without involvement of the prescriber.
-An interchangeable product is expected to 'produce the same clinical result as the reference product in any given patient' and if the product is administered more than once to a person, 'the risk in terms of safety or diminished efficacy of alternating or switching between use of the [interchangeable] product and the reference product is not greater than the risk of using the reference product without such alternation or switch'.49 The first interchangeable biologic is eligible for a period of exclusivity during which the FDA shall not make a determination that a follow-on biosimilar product is interchangeable for any condition of use until the earlier of - (1) one year after the first commercial marketing of the first interchangeable biologic for a particular reference product; (2) 18 months after a final court decision on all patents in an infringement lawsuit against the first applicant of the first approved interchangeable biologic or dismissal of such case; or (3) 42 months after a proval of the first interchangeable biologic if the first applicant ^{45 42} USC Section 262(k).
+An interchangeable product is expected to 'produce the same clinical result as the reference product in any given patient' and if the product is administered more than once to a person, 'the risk in terms of safety or diminished efficacy of alternating or switching between use of the [interchangeable] product and the reference product is not greater than the risk of using the reference product without such alternation or switch'.
+49 The first interchangeable biologic is eligible for a period of exclusivity during which the FDA shall not make a determination that a follow-on biosimilar product is interchangeable for any condition of use until the earlier of: (1) one year after the first commercial marketing of the first interchangeable biologic for a particular reference product; (2) 18 months after a final court decision on all patents in an infringement lawsuit against the first applicant of the first approved interchangeable biologic or dismissal of such case; or (3) 42 months after approval of the first interchangeable biologic if the first applicant has been sued for patent infringement and the litigation is still ongoing during the period, or 18 months after approval of the first interchangeable biologic if the first applicant has not been sued.50 ^{45 42} USC Section 262(k).